 Consumers may walk away from brands using virgin plastic eventually, but there is no evidence it is happening yet at scale.
 If it does happen, sustainable packaging may become a powerful brand differentiation tool for those companies that transition to it first.

 There is no assurance that a portfolio will achieve its investment objective.
-Portfolios are subject to market risk, which is the possibility that the market value of securities owned by the portfolio will decline.
+Portfolios are subject to market risk, which is the possibility that the market value of securities owned by the portfolio will decline and that the value of Portfolio shares may therefore be less than what you paid for them.
+Market values can change daily due to economic and other events (e.g. natural disasters, health crises, terrorism, conflicts and social unrest) that affect markets, countries, companies or governments.
+It is difficult to predict the timing, duration, and potential adverse effects (e.g. portfolio liquidity) of events.
 Accordingly, you can lose money investing in this strategy.
 Please be aware that this strategy may be subject to certain additional risks.
 Changes in the worldwide economy, consumer spending, competition, demographics and consumer preferences, government regulation and economic conditions may adversely affect global franchise companies and may negatively impact the strategy to a greater extent than if the strategy’s assets were invested in a wider variety of companies.
 In general, equity securities’ values also fluctuate in response to activities specific to a company.
 Investments in foreign markets entail special risks such as currency, political, economic, and market risks.
 Stocks of small-capitalisation companies carry special risks, such as limited product lines, markets and financial resources, and greater market volatility than securities of larger, more established companies.
 The risks of investing in emerging market countries are greater than risks associated with investments in foreign developed markets.
 Non-diversified portfolios often invest in a more limited number of issuers.
 As such, changes in the financial condition or market value of a single issuer may cause greater volatility.
 Option writing strategy.
 Writing call options involves the risk that the Portfolio may be required to sell the underlying security or instrument (or settle in cash an amount of equal value) at a disadvantageous price or below the market price of such underlying security or instrument, at the time the option is exercised.
 As the writer of a call option, the Portfolio forgoes, during the option’s life, the opportunity to profit from increases in the market value of the underlying security or instrument covering the option above the sum of the premium and the exercise price, but retains the risk of loss should the price of the underlying security or instrument decline.
 Additionally, the Portfolio’s call option writing strategy may not fully protect it against declines in the value of the market.
 There are special risks associated with uncovered option writing which expose the Portfolio to potentially significant loss.